-British Salt Limited (the 'Company') is a private company incorporated in England, United Kingdom, under the Companies Act.
-The Company's registered office is at Natrium House, Winnington Lane, Northwich, Cheshire, CW8 4GW.
+Cheshire Salt Holdings Limited (the 'Company') is a private company incorporated in England, United Kingdom, under the Companies Act.
+The address of the Company's registered office is Natrium House, Winnington Lane, Northwich, Cheshire, CW8 4GW.

-The financial statements are presented in pounds sterling, which is the Company's functional currency.
+The financial statements are presented in pounds sterling, which is the Company's and Group's functional currency.
 All amounts have been rounded to the nearest thousand, unless otherwise stated.